5.5.3. Downloading datasets from the mldata.org repository¶

 After the first download, the dataset is cached locally in the path

-keyword argument, which defaults to
+specified by the data_home keyword argument, which defaults to

 >>> os.listdir(os.path.join(custom_data_home, 'mldata'))